Updated: Jun 1

 with no distractions), might pull the ear on the same side of the tooth coming through, stick

-their fingers in the mouth, drool excessively and chew on anything they can get their hands
+their fingers in their mouth, drool excessively and chew on anything they can get their hands

-How to you soothe teething?
 No simple solution.
-Best to wipe the face with a cloth to mopup the drool, rub your baby’s gums with a (clean) finger, give him/her something to bite on, like a cold teething ring or toothbrush, something firm to suck on, like a (sugar free) rusk and prepare mushier foods.
+It's best to wipe the face with a cloth to mop up the drool, rub your baby’s gums with a (clean) finger, give him/her something to bite on, like a cold teething ring or toothbrush, something firm to suck on, like a (sugar-free) rusk and prepare mushier foods.
 If your bub still seems pretty unhappy and teething is the obvious cause, then it’s worth a dose of paracetamol, or ibuprofen (if over 6 months).

 We medicos are not crazy about teething gels because we feel they don’t really help and